Axel Paris - Research Scientist

 Implicit spheres warped with different textures.

-Using this technique also not only break the Euclidean distance property of the SDF (as it is the case for most operations), but is also far from being gentle on the Lipschitz constant of the function (the upper bound of the norm of the gradient, which is 1 for SDF, and is less than 1 known for lower signed distance bounds).
+Using this technique also not only break the Euclidean distance property of the SDF (as it is the case for most operations), but is also far from being gentle on the Lipschitz constant of the function (the upper bound of the norm of the gradient, which is 1 for SDF, and is less than 1 known for conservative SDFs).
 The actual Lipschitz constant remains to be computed in this case, but you'll need to divide your sphere tracing steps for the final rendering to be artifacts free.
 This is also the case for the other two methods presented in this post, but to a lesser extent.

 All results presented in this post can be explored in this shadertoy.